Behavior-altering parasite: Baculoviridae

 Viruses from the family Baculoviridae induce in their hosts changes to both feeding behavior and environment selection.
-They infect moth and butterfly caterpillars, who some time following infection begin to eat incessantly, providing nutrients for the virus's replication.
-When the virions (virus "units") are ready to leave the host, the caterpillar climbs higher and higher, until its cells are made to secrete enzymes that "dissolve the animal into goo", raining down clumps of tissue and viral material for ingestion by future hosts.
+They infect moth and butterfly caterpillars, which, sometime following infection, begin to eat incessantly, providing nutrients for the virus's replication.
+When the virions (virus "units") are ready to leave the host, the caterpillar climbs higher and higher, until its cells are made to secrete enzymes that dissolve the animal into goo, raining down clumps of tissue and viral material for ingestion by future hosts.

 Lyssavirus

-Rabies, a disease caused by viruses of the Lyssavirus genus, which are released into a host's saliva and transmitted when it comes in contact with an other animal's mucous membranes or open wounds.
+Rabies is a disease caused by viruses of the Lyssavirus genus, which are released into a host's saliva and transmitted when it comes in contact with an other animal's mucous membranes or open wounds.
 The disease causes the host to become aggressive and prone to attacking or biting others; this, along with increased salivation, increases the chances of it spreading to new hosts.
 At the same time, the host experiences hydrophobia (fear of water) and laryngeal spasms, which prevent it from drinking, keeping the virus-laden saliva from being washed down into the stomach or out of the mouth.